leek/terraform-aws-laravel/README.md

+> [!WARNING]
+> This Terraform configuration provisions real AWS infrastructure that may incur significant costs depending on your usage and configuration. **Use at your own risk** - you are solely responsible for reviewing, understanding, and monitoring any resources and charges created by this code.
+Always test in a non-production environment and review the Terraform plan carefully before applying changes.

 # Laravel AWS Infrastructure with Terraform

 Production-ready AWS infrastructure for Laravel applications using Terraform.
 This configuration deploys a complete, scalable infrastructure on AWS with best practices for security, monitoring, and high availability.